-These plants deserve to be better known for their subtly attractive springtime show of white, bellshaped flowers in hanging clusters.
-Blossoms are fragrant (only faintly so in Styrax japonicus).
+These plants deserve to be better known for their subtly attractive springtime show of white, bell-shaped flowers in hanging clusters.
+Blossoms are fragrant (only faintly so in S. japonicus).
 Nonaggressive roots.
 Provide reasonably good, well-drained, nonalkaline soil.
 Prune to control shape; tend to be shrubby unless lower side branches are suppressed.Styrax obassia

-From eastern Asia.
-To 20 or 30 ft. tall, about two-thirds as wide.
-Oval to round, deep green, 3 to 8-in.-long leaves.
+Tree, from eastern Asia.
+Grows to 20–30 ft. tall, about two-thirds as wide.
+Oval to round, deep green, 3–8-in.-long leaves.
 Where frosts come very late, leaves may color yellow in autumn.
-Fragrant flowers to 1 in. long are carried in drooping, 6 to 8-in. clusters at branch ends.
-Good against background of evergreens, or for height and contrast above border of rhododendrons and azaleas.
-Same culture as for Styrax japonicus.
+Fragrant flowers to 1 in. long are carried in drooping, 6–8-in. clusters at branch ends.
+Good against a background of evergreens, or for height and contrast above a border of rhododendrons and azaleas.